vuejs/vue-jsx-vapor/docs/introduction/migration.md

 ## Migration from `vue-jsx`

+1. Use `defineVaporComponent` instead of `defineComponent` to define Vapor components.
+The setup function of `defineVaporComponent` now returns a JSX expression directly—there is no need to return a function anymore.
-1. Don't support hyphenated prop name and hyphenated component name.
+2. Don't support hyphenated prop name and hyphenated component name.
-2. `v-model` don't support Array Expression, use `v-model:$name$_trim={foo}` instead.
+3. `v-model` don't support Array Expression, use `v-model:$name$_trim={foo}` instead.
-3. Don't support `v-models` directive.
+4. Don't support `v-models` directive.
-4. Destructing props:
+5. Destructing props:

 > [!CAUTION]
 > ❌ The destructuring of props in a functional component will cause loss of reactivity.